-- Be at least 18 years of age. - Complete training on the participant's service plan, which includes but is not limited to communication, mobility, and behavioral needs. - Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- Be at least 18 years of age. - Complete training on the participant's service plan, which includes but is not limited to communication, mobility, and behavioral needs. - Complete standard ODP required orientation and annual training. - Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.

-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-bycase decision about whether to hire the person that includes consideration of the following factors:
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

 - The nature of the crime;

-- Facts surrounding the conviction;
+- o Facts surrounding the conviction;

 - Time elapsed since the conviction;

-- The evidence of the individual's rehabilitation; and
+- o The evidence of the individual's rehabilitation; and

-- The nature and requirements of the job.
+- o The nature and requirements of the job.